rust-lang/rust/text/0000-kinds-of-allocators.md

     }

     /// Deallocates a block suitable for holding an instance of `T`.
     ///
+    /// The given block must have been produced by this allocator,
+    /// and must be suitable for storing a `T` (in terms of alignment
+    /// as well as minimum and maximum size); otherwise yields
+    /// undefined behavior.
+    ///
     /// Captures a common usage pattern for allocators. unsafe fn dealloc_one<T>(&mut self, mut ptr: Unique<T>) {